Sunday, October 22, 2006

 Make eye contact.

-Nothing sucks more than a waiter who walks around with their head up their
+You don't want to be the waiter who walks around with their head up their

 arse, There are customers who want your attention.
 They are easy to find,